Bandaranaike International Airport: Sea

-Cinnamon Air operates scheduled seaplane flights from Seeduwa Dadugam Oya near the airport using Cessna 208 aircraft.
+Cinnamon Air operates scheduled seaplane flights from Seeduwa Dadugam Oya and Beira Lake near the airport using Cessna 208 aircraft.

 They also operate various charter flights to Ratmalana International Airport and other airports around the country.

 SLAF Katunayake

 In 1956, with the departure of the RAF from RAF Negombo, the Royal Ceylon Air Force took over and renamed the station RCAF Katunayake.
 With the construction of the Bandaranaike International Airport, a major portion of the air base was taken over.
 However, the Sri Lanka Air Force remained and expanded its air base adjoining the International Airport.
 Currently it is the largest SLAF station in the country and several flying squadrons as well as ground units are based there.
 The Air Force Hospital is also based at SLAF Katunayake.

 In March 2001, on the 50th anniversary of the Sri Lanka Air Force, the airfield was presented with the President's Colours.

 SLAF Base Katunayake offers a wide range of recreational and sports facilities for its personnel, including a fully equipped gymnasium, a sports arena, a swimming pool, and a cinema.
 The base provides accommodation to several hundred families of Air Force personnel through its married quarters complex.
 It serves as the main administrative element of the Southern Air Command of the Sri Lanka Air Force.

 The following are the formations based at SLAF Katunayake.